YugmPatel/CMPE--255-Data-Science-with-AI/README.md

 - **Google Colab Notebook**: The main code used in the project.
 You can access it here: [Google Colab Notebook Link](#) *(Replace with your Colab link)*
 - **Chat Transcript**: The exported transcript of the conversation where code and explanations were generated using ChatGPT (you need to export it from your interface).
 - **Medium Article**: A detailed report published on Medium summarizing key insights and steps from the project.
-You can read the article here: [https://medium.com/@yugmmaneshkumar.patel/a-comprehensive-guide-to-house-price-prediction-using-crisp-dm-methodology-eb3f34f26721](https://medium.com/@yugmmaneshkumar.patel/a-comprehensive-guide-to-house-price-prediction-using-crisp-dm-methodology-eb3f34f26721) *(Replace with your Medium article link)*
+You can read the article here: <br/> [https://medium.com/@yugmmaneshkumar.patel/a-comprehensive-guide-to-house-price-prediction-using-crisp-dm-methodology-eb3f34f26721](#)

 ---